This easy opera cake is made with a simple almond sponge cake, coffee-infused cream, and topped with a rich chocolate ganache.

 Make the chocolate ganache and pour it over the cake

 - Transfer the refrigerated cake onto a wire rack with a rimmed baking sheet under (to catch all the leftover ganache).
-Pour the chocolate ganache over the cake and let it set in the refrigerator for an additional 4 hours.
-Once the ganache has set, you can leave the cake as is or slice off about 1/4 inch off each side of the cake so all the layers are exposed.
+Pour the chocolate ganache into a loaf pan before pouring over the cold cake.
+Make sure to pour it in one fluid motion.
+Then give the baking sheet a gentle shake to smooth out any imperfections.
+Let it set in the refrigerator for an additional 4 hours before serving.